 It seems there are a few 124 Spider owners that wish to rectify the omission of the CD player, and so I thought I would write a short article on the subject.
 I am not considering this project for myself however.

-Fiat chose to omit the CD players in our 124 Spiders in return for a deeper storage cubby, even though Mazda has continued installing them in the MX-5, at least in some regions like North America and Europe.
-Apparently, the same wiring harnesses are used, so if you’ve got a Bose package, the wiring for the CD player will be there, as evidenced by the notation “CD player prep” on your options list.
+Fiat chose to omit the CD players in all 124 Spiders, in return for a deeper storage cubby, even though Mazda has decided to continue installing them in the MX-5 until MY 2019, at least in some regions like North America and Europe.
+Apparently, the same wiring harnesses are used, so if you’ve got a Bose package, the wiring for the CD player will be there (MY 2017 + MY 2018 only*), as evidenced by the notation “CD player prep” on your options list.
 I’m not familiar as to what else is included with the prep package (brackets?).
 If you have the Technology package in the Classica model as I do (no Bose), I’m not sure if the CD wiring is included or not.

 ⇓ I doubt that you would have to tear down the vehicle quite this far in order to install the CD player. but the photo gives you a good idea of the brackets involved.
 If so desired, there is a possibility that a small subwoofer could be installed in the passenger-side void as well.
 Click on the photo to enlarge further.